-Tier 2 capital includes subordinated loans, the risk equalisation fund and provisions to the natural perils pool fund as own funds.
-It also includes unpaid equity contributions and unpaid deposits reported as supplementary capital under KLP's right to retrospective assessment.
-This supplementary capital is calculated as 2.5 per cent of KLP's total premium reserve at any given time, with approval for this method granted until 31.12.2019.
-Approval from the Financial Supervisory Authority of Norway was granted on 22.12.2015.
+Tier 2 capital includes subordinated loans and provisions to the natural perils pool fund as own funds.
+KLP has also been granted the right under its Articles of Association to call in capital as supplementary capital, as long as the conditions are met.
+This supplementary capital is calculated as 2.5 per cent of KLP's total premium reserve at any given time, with approval for this method granted until 31.12.2023.
+Approval from the Financial Supervisory Authority of Norway was granted on 14.06.2019.